 While Tanzania might be best known for its incredible Great Wildebeest Migration, the country also plays host to a wide variety of interesting plant life.
 Various species have adapted to thrive in specific environments and play essential roles in the ecosystems and cultures of the country.
-Join us as we take a closer look at 5 of the most unique plants you’ll find on safari in Tanzania.
+Join us as we take a closer look at five of the most unique plants you’ll find on safari in Tanzania.

 1. Baobab Tree